dranidis/peer_assess_gas/README.md

 clasp push
 ```

-Go to the Sheet script page.
-Refresh if necessary the script editor window.

 Refresh the google spreadsheet

-A new menu will appear "PA".
+A new menu "PA" will appear and a message for the start of the installation.

-If the menu does not appear go to Tools->Script Editor and in the file test.gs comment out the first lines till: var test = new GasTap()

-The script is ready to be used.

-## QUICKSTART FOR PEER ASSESSMENT

-Select PA -> Install -> Install all sheets

-A browser window will appear Authorization Required.
+At some point, a browser window will appear Authorization Required.
 Click Continue.
 Choose your account and click Allow.

 The script will execute and several spreadsheets will be created.

+Wait for the message "Installation is complete".

+***IMPORTANT:***

+If the message does not appear reload the page.
+(Google scripts have a timeout of about 30 seconds.
+Reloading the page will allow the installation to continue and complete)

+## QUICKSTART FOR PEER ASSESSMENT

 Go to Settings spreadsheet and set the Google Domain setting.
-If students are going to use domain emails leave it to TRUE.
+If students are going to use google domain emails leave the value to TRUE.
-If students are going to use emails outside the domain set it to FALSE.
+If students are going to use emails outside a google domain set the value to FALSE.

 Select PA -> Install -> Install Registration and Verification